bitzed/cobrowse-byop/README.md

 ## Important Notes

-- **Customer page should not contain iframes** - The SDK captures the page content directly
 - **zoomAppRoot is required** for NPM mode Agent viewer
 - **role_type must be numeric** in JWT token (1 for customer, 2 for agent)